tkeijock/k8s-eks-showcase/docs/03-enviroment-setup-eks.md

 # EKS initialization

-## 1️⃣ IAM
+### 1️⃣ IAM

-First it is requried to use AWS IAM (Identity and Acess Management) to permite manage the EKS service.
+AWS IAM (Identity and Acess Management) configuration is required because EKS relies entirely on IAM roles and policies to authorize cluster creation and API access.

 Creating a Role : Role > Create a Role > EKS